namratabhaumik/ExpenseTrackerExtended/README.md

-# AWS Expense Tracker App with Kubernetes and AWS EKS
+# AWS Expense Tracker App - Cloud-Native Backend with DynamoDB

-This project is an extension of my previous AWS-based [expense tracker app](https://github.com/namratabhaumik/ExpenseTracker) (All the APIs can be found there).
-Here I integrated Docker and also Kubernetes using AWS EKS (Elastic Kubernetes Service) for microservices based container orchestration and scalability.
-The goal of this project was to explore the power of AWS services, containerization with Docker, and orchestration with Kubernetes to build a scalable, cloud-native application.
+This project is an extension of my previous AWS-based [expense tracker app](https://github.com/namratabhaumik/ExpenseTracker) with a focus on cloud-native architecture.
+Here I've integrated Django with AWS services, containerization with Docker, and orchestration with Kubernetes using AWS EKS for microservices-based scalability.

 ## Medium Links